newrelic/nri-flex/docs/basic-tutorial.md

 go_src         vboxsf   499963170816 361339486208 138623684608      73% /go/src
 ```

+> If your system does not mount any unsupported file system, you can remove the trailing `-x` arguments for testing.

-Into a set of equivalent JSON samples with this format:
+Converting the above tabular text output into a set of equivalent JSON samples with this format:

 ```json
 {